deepuHub/Learnings/Inspirations.md

 *“Tell me and I forget, teach me and I may remember, involve me and I learn.”*
 **― Benjamin Franklin**

-*“Never stop dreaming,
-Never stop believing,
-Never give up,
-Never stop trying, and
-Never stop learning.”*
-**― Roy T. Bennett**
+*“Never stop Dreaming, Never stop Believing, Never give Up, Never stop Trying, and Never stop Learning.”* **― Roy T. Bennett**

-*"My ignorance is far beyond my reach, So I keep learning"* **- Anonymous**
+*"My Ignorance is far beyond my reach, So I keep Learning"* **- Anonymous**

 *"Believe in your Brain if not in yourself, either way its Magical!!"* **- Anonymous**